Who is At Fault in a Rear End Accident in North Carolina?

 In some cases, the driver in the front may be responsible for the accident.
 For example, if the front driver made a sudden negligent maneuver in front of the back driver.
 Determining who is at fault can be tricky and there are many factors that must be considered when determining liability in a rear-end collision.
 In some cases, the insurance companies may attempt to blame both drivers for fault.
 This is why you need an experienced personal injury lawyer like one at Riddle and Brantley to help you as soon as possible after the wreck.

-One of the most important factors to consider in determining fault in a rear-end collision in North Carolina is the principle of contributory negligence.
+One of the most important factors to consider in determining fault in a rear-end collision is the principle of contributory negligence.

 What is Contributory Negligence?